Bhattacharya-Lab/SPECS/README.md

 ```
 $ ./SPECS -h
 ```
-You will see the following output
+You should see the following output:
 ```
 **********************************************************************
 *                            SPECS                                   *